What Is Oral Cancer?

 Symptoms of Oral Cancer

-Although there are not many definite symptoms in the initial stages, if you notice one or more of the below symptoms for more than 2 weeks, consult your dentist or physician for clarification:
+Although there are not many definite symptoms in the initial stages, if you notice one or more of the below symptoms for more than 2 weeks, consult your dentist in Murfreesboro TN or physician for clarification:

 • Sore throat or a lump-like feeling that causes difficulty swallowing